CraicOverflow89/system-storage/readme.md

 ### Tasks

- - calculate disk size (configure root when launching)
+ - operating system recognition (categories are currently hardcoded for Windows)
- - define categories (need to consider which to use)
+ - improve categories (need to consider how to examine other files)
  - option to render in pie chart and other ways
  - full test coverage
- - render progress bar of size calculations in terminal